t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 2. Localization - relates to the capability of locating a user and even tracking them, e.g., by tracking MAC addresses in Wi-Fi or Bluetooth.
 3. Profiling - is about creating a profile of the user and their preferences.
 4. Interaction - occurs when a user has been profiled and a given interaction is preferred, presenting (for example, visually) some information that discloses private information.
-5. Lifecycle transitions - take place when devices are, for example, is sold without properly removing private data.
+5. Lifecycle transitions - take place when devices are, for example, sold without properly removing private data.
 6. Inventory attacks - happen if specific information about IoT devices in possession of a user is disclosed.
 7. Linkage - is about when information of two of more IoT systems (or other data sets) is combined so that a broader view of the personal data captured can be created.